Ketan2010/Muskaan/README.md

 ```
  git pull origin main
 ```
+{u start project using expo start and if u got error stating that expo sdk not found then run: npm install expo}
 4. Rename your master brance with main (this will required only once)
 ```
  git branch -m master main